n0tShayan/PHASE_C/README.md

 1. Generate a quantum-resistant key pair using the provided CLI or API.
 2. Establish a secure channel via the post-quantum key exchange mechanism.
 3. Encrypt and decrypt data using the encryption APIs.

-Refer to the [documentation](docs/documentation.md) for comprehensive examples and usage details.

 ---